SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *We're going to have a lovely breakfast.*

-*We will move to the couch where I will open my heart up to her.*
+*We will move to the couch, where I will open my heart up to her.*

 *Hopefully she says feels the same way.*